EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/rasperry_pi_setup.md

 Lets checkout if the procces until no` `ent succefully. `e `ill try to run the node:

-First source the built `orkspace:
+First source the built `orkspace(assuming your:

 ```
 source install/setup.bash